FAIRmat-NFDI/nomad-material-processing/docs/explanation/schemas.md

 - simple activities performed on samples: `Etching`, `Annealing`, `Cleaning`.
 They also include a `Recipe` that can be referenced inside to avoid repetition for routinary tasks.
 - `TimeSeries` a general class that shapes every kind of parameters logged along a time window.
 The quantities referring to the measured parameter are `value` and `time`. `set_value` and `set_time` can also be specified, as they usually differ from the measured ones.
 Several subclasses inheriting from this one can be found nested in the package.

-### nomad_material_processing.vapor_deposition.general
+### Vapor Deposition

-The classes and now specified toward a group of techniques.
+The `nomad_material_processing.vapor_deposition.general` module contains classes describing a general vapor deposition process.
 The master class in this module is `VaporDeposition`, inheriting from `SampleDeposition`.

 The other classes found here are specifying the subsections found in the steps of the `VaporDeposition` process.
 `VaporDepositionStep` contains three subsections allowing to describe the parameters usually recorded during an experiment: